-A student who uses more than 12 months of full-time (over 20 hours/week) of CPT, is not eligible for OPT.
+A student who uses 12 months of full-time CPT (over 20 hours/week) is not eligible for OPT.

-If you have previously had OPT, this can affect your OPT eligibility, as you can only be granted 12 months of post-completion OPT per degree level (i.e. 12 months as a bachelor's student, additional 12 months as a master's student, 12 months as a PhD).
-For example, if you previously were approved for 12 months of OPT as a master's student, if you do an additional master's degree, you may not be able to do more OPT.
+If you have previously used OPT, this can affect your OPT eligibility.
+You can only be granted 12 months of post-completion OPT once per degree level.
+For example, if you were previously approved for 12 months of OPT as a master's student, if you do an additional master's degree, you may not be eligible to do more OPT.

 The work must be related to your major field of study.

-The work may be paid or unpaid and must be at least a minimum of 20 hours per week.
+The work may be paid or unpaid and must be at least 20 hours per week.

-You may not be unemployed for more than 90 days during the OPT period.
+You cannot be unemployed for more than 90 days during the OPT period.

-After your OPT ends, you have 60 days grace period to stay in the U.S.
+After your OPT ends, you have a 60 day grace period to stay in the U.S.

-You must attend an OPT session and complete an OPT Intake Appointment with a Reves Advisor.
+You must attend an OPT session and receive an OPT I-20 from our office for the application.

-USCIS typically takes several months to approve your OPT application.
-You may begin working once you receive your OPT card and reach the start date on the card.
+USCIS typically takes several monthsto approve your OPT application.
+You may begin working once you receive your EAD card and the start date on the card has arrived.

-Notify SEVP of any address changes and of any new employment or termination of employment within 10 days.
+Notify SEVP of any address changes, new employment or termination of employment within 10 days.

 When your OPT is approved, you should receive an email from SEVP with a link to the SEVP Portal, where you can report this information directly to Immigration.
-If you do not, or are having difficulty, please contact an ISSP staff member.
+If you do not receive this email, or are having difficulty accessing the portal, please contact an ISSP advisor.

-Ensure that you have the documents you need to travel including an I-20 that has been signed within the last six months.
+Ensure that you have the documents you need to travel on OPT, including an I-20 that has been signed within the last six months.